AaronChuo/sass-geometry/README.md

 Introduction
 =================

 This is made by SASS.
 It makes "design pattern by CSS" easier.
+We only use css background syntax to design the patterns.

 Structure
 =================

 Usage
 =================